veenadev/integrations-core/tcp_check/README.md

 * `port` (Required) - Port to be checked.
 This will be included as a tag: `url:<host>:<port>`.
 * `timeout` (Optional) - Timeout for the check.
 Defaults to 10 seconds.
 * `collect_response_time` (Optional) - Defaults to false.
 If this is not set to true, no response time metric will be collected.
 If it is set to true, the metric returned is `network.tcp.response_time`.
-* `skip_event` (Optional) - Defaults to false.
-Set to true to skip creating an event.
-This option will be removed in a future version and will default to true.
 * `tags` (Optional) - Tags to be assigned to the metric.

 [Restart the Agent](https://docs.datadoghq.com/agent/faq/start-stop-restart-the-datadog-agent) to start sending TCP service checks and response times to Datadog.